convox/docs/docs/reference/rack-parameters.md

 ### AvailabilityZones

 Override the default availability zones used in a Rack.
-Please note that updating this parameter once a Rack is installed will require choosing new values for the various SubnetCIDR parameters since two subnets can not exist with the same CIDR simultaneously.
+Please note that updating this parameter once a Rack is installed will require setting `MaxAvailabilityZones` to the new AZs quantity you are choosing.

 | Default value | *<blank>* |